isaacfab/rmetalog/README.md

 This function takes several inputs:

 -   x - vector of numeric data
--   term\_limit - integer between 3 and 30, specifying number of metalog distributions, with respective terms, terms to build (default: 13)
+-   term\_limit - integer between 3 and 30, specifying the number of metalog distributions, with respective terms, terms to build (default: 13)
--   bounds - numeric vector specifying lower or upper bounds, none requred if distribution is unbounded
+-   bounds - numeric vector specifying lower or upper bounds, none required if the distribution is unbounded
 -   boundedness - character string specifying unbounded, semi-bounded upper, semi-bounded lower or bounded; accepts values u, su, sl and b (default: 'u')
 -   term\_lower\_bound - (Optional) the smallest term to generate, used to minimize computation must be less than term\_limit (default is 2)
 -   step\_len - (Optional) size of steps to summarize the distribution (between 0 and 1)